Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: System Model and Problem Formulation

 \subsubsection{Action}

-Denote the multicast scheduling decision for the $m$\ts{th} channel in the beginning of the $t$\ts{th} time slot as $a_m(t)\in\{0,1,\cdots,N\}$.
-Specifically, $a_m(t)>0$ means to multicast the $a_m(t)$\ts{th} message over the $m$\ts{th} channel in the beginning of the $t$\ts{th} time slot; $a_m(t)=0$ means that the $m$\ts{th} channel is not scheduled to multicast any message.
-Denote the multicast scheduling decision for all channels as $\bm{a}(t)$, i.e., $\bm{a}(t)\triangleq[a_1(t),a_2(t),\cdots,a_M(t)]^T$, and obviously, $\bm{a}(t)$ is the action of the considered system.
-Notably, if the $m$\ts{th} channel has been reserved for multicasting in previous slots, i.e., $c_{m}(t)>0$, it cannot be scheduled to multicast any new message.
-That is,
+Denote the scheduling decision for the $m$\ts{th} channel at the $t$\ts{th} time slot as $a_m(t)\in\{0,1,\cdots,N\}$: $a_m(t)=0$ indicates that the $m$\ts{th} channel is not scheduled to multicast any message; otherwise, it is scheduled to multicast the $a_m(t)$\ts{th} message.
+Then, define the action of the considered system as $\bm{a}(t)\triangleq[a_1(t),a_2(t),\cdots,a_M(t)]^T$.
+Note that if the $m$\ts{th} channel has been reserved for multicasting in previous slots, i.e., $c_{m}(t)>0$, it cannot be scheduled to multicast any new message, which implies

-Moreover, due to the multicast mechanism, we would not start multicasting the same message on more than one channel at the same time.
-That is,
+Here, $\mathcal{M}\triangleq\left\{1,2,\cdots,M\right\}$.
+Furthermore, we consider the scenario that each message cannot be simultaneously multicasted over multiple channels, which is a common restriction in existing multicast protocols \cite{new_cite1,new_cite2,new_cite3} to prevent wastage of channel resources and transmission energy.
+Then, this restriction is formulated as